The Great Patty Caper: Reception

 Upon release, "The Great Patty Caper" ranked as basic cable's top entertainment telecast for its release week with total viewers, drawing 6.1 million viewers.
 The episode also ranked as the week's number-one telecast with kids 2–11 on broadcast and basic cable.
 The premiere ranked as the top program for Thursday, November 11, night with all children and tween demographics, posting double- and triple-digit gains for Nickelodeon.
 The special also averaged 1.4/1.6 million in the adults demographics ranging from 18 to 49, drawing more adult viewers than TBS' Conan for the night.
 The episode had a total of 6.6 million viewers (+122%), making it as the year's top animated telecast with kids 2–11.

 The episode received mostly positive reviews.
 Nancy Basile of About.com gave the episode a 3.5 out of 5 rating, saying "'Plankton Chugs Along' would have been better at regular episode length rather than stretching it to a special.
 With some of the slower, duller parts edited out, the whole episode would come off as clever, slick and fast-paced funny."
 Sandy Angulo Chen of Common Sense Media gave the episode 3/5 stars and wrote "There's still no hidden educational purpose to the series, but it does expose kids to plot structure, character development, predictability, and the various ways that humor is used in a story."

 Paul Mavis of DVD Talk positively reacted to the episode and said the episode "is certainly one of the more energetic entries I've seen from the series in some time."
 Mavis added "'Plankton Chugs Along' picks up a good head of steam to a satisfying conclusion (SpongeBob as an old geezer is also foolproof)," but was disappointed "that someone didn't exploit the obvious Agatha Christie Murder on the Orient Express-flavored train sequence by having SpongeBob adorned as Poirot or even Miss Marple as he went about his inept sleuthing (SpongeBob in drag is always a solid winner)."

 Marty Shaw of BSC Kids, on the ratings, said "SpongeBob SquarePants has been on the air since 1999 and the November 11th episode was the eight show of the eight season.
 What exactly does that mean?
 With 6.102 million viewers watching, it means that the adventures of SpongeBob SquarePants never get old."
 Billy Gil of the Home Media Magazine said "'Plankton Chugs Along' is one of the better SpongeBob episodes in recent memory[...]"
-Roy Hrab of DVD Verdict was not positive towards the DVD and said "Wow, this is probably the most boring set of SpongeBob episodes I've ever seen."